-Professors and instructors that focus on military-specific/tactical training may develop and conduct training related to nuclear weapons, military art and science, weapons and tactics, indoctrination, and naval science, to name a few.
+Military-specific/tactical training professors and instructors develop and conduct training related to topics such as nuclear weapons, military art and science, weapons and tactics, indoctrination, and naval science.
 For example, weapons and tactics instructors train aviation personnel in the weapons systems that are employed in a total threat environment.
 This training is conducted in coordination with ground and other aviation units.
 Likewise, nuclear weapons instructors conduct classes, lectures, demonstrations, and seminars that deal with various kinds of nuclear weapons.

 Military-specific/tactical professors and instructors usually work in classrooms and lecture halls.